renpy/language-renpy/README.md

 Open a `.rpy` file or create a new one and test the syntax highlighting of the Ren'Py.
 Also use the [example file](https://github.com/williamd1k0/language-renpy/blob/master/example.rpy) available on the package repository.

-Snippets:

-Snippets are pieces of code like in the following example.

 ## Snippets:

 Snippets are pieces of code like in the following example.